pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

 #### Commit the configuration change in the Dev environment

-`terminus env:commit  $TERMINUS_SITE.dev --message="Enabling archive View"`
+`terminus env:commit  $TERMINUS_SITE.dev --message="Enabling glossary View"`

 #### Check the Test environment

-Before we deploy our configuration change enabling the archive View to the Test environment, let's first see what the Test environment looks like.
-Visit `/archive` and `/admin/content` in your Test environment.
-You should see a 404 message for the archive page and the administrative content list should not contain the articles and pages that were made on live.
+Before we deploy our configuration change enabling the glossary View to the Test environment, let's first see what the Test environment looks like.
+Visit `/glossary` and `/admin/content` in your Test environment.
+You should see a 404 message for the glossary page and the administrative content list should not contain the articles and pages that were made on live.
 Once we deploy our code in the next step, we should see something different on both URLs.

 #### Deploy the configuration change to Test

 These are the same commands we ran above to deploy to Test and then import configuration from files to the database.

-`terminus env:deploy $TERMINUS_SITE.test --sync-content --updatedb --cc  --note="Deploying archive View"`
+`terminus env:deploy $TERMINUS_SITE.test --sync-content --updatedb --cc  --note="Deploying glossary View"`

 `terminus drush  $TERMINUS_SITE.test  -- config-import -y`